 Strong Family Resemblance: Wayne, and his cousin Lars, though they are not identical. entirely Tan Lines: Guy has a farmer tan here.
 Which strangely switches to a full-body tan later.
 Terrible Trio: Guy as the leader, Wayne and Frank as the henchmen.
-Testosterone Poisoning: Wayne needs this to counteract a very specific kind of medical exam.
-The Thing That Would Not Leave: Please call the police.
+Testosterone Poisoning: The Thing That Would Not Leave: Please call the police.
 Tomboyish Name: Guy, who is a girl.
+Tsundere: A platonic example, Guy acts this way to an adorable ferret.
+But however, this is still Guy, so the closest we see to "dere" (a sweet side) is her not slapping him off the table.
 Two Guys and a Girl named Guy.
 Unfortunate Names: Wayne W. Wayne.
-Unresolved Sexual Tension: Seems to be between Guy and Wayne.
 Unsympathetic Comedy Protagonist: All three characters.
 Vitriolic Best Buds: All three, though Guy and Wayne in particular.
 We Want Our Jerk Back

 Wayne: Is this nice version of Guy freaking you out, too?